ErZicky/PocketMark-android-markdown-editor/README.md

 Additionally, the settings panel provides convenient access to various useful resources, such as links to my other apps, a feedback button, credits etc...

+//immmagine o gif di apertura file esterno

+PocketMark can also manage, read and modify text file created by other apps (i.e files sent on chat application)

- 🛜 PocketMark can work perfectly offline but it's folder can be used by other app to sync notes
+ 📶​ PocketMark can work perfectly offline but it's folder can be used by other app to sync notes

 # What can you do to help the app?